SalomePlatform/salome-joss/salome/paper.md

 ## Impact and Reuse Potential

 SALOME has been widely adopted in both academic and industrial settings, contributing to research and development in various engineering disciplines.
-The following list present a non-exhastive list of some recent solvers/platforms that have used SALOME:
+The following list present a non-exhaustive list of some recent solvers/platforms that have used SALOME:

-- [Code Aster](https://code-aster.org/): @@@@CITE a parallel state-of-the-art finite element solver to solve problems in mecanics, this solver hevily relies on SALOMEs capacity to produce complex geometries, meshes, post-processing @@@@CITE.
+- [Code Aster](https://code-aster.org/): a state-of-the-art finite element solver to solve problems in mechanics, this solver heavily relies on SALOMEs capacity to produce complex geometries, meshes, and post-processing  is delivered  with SALOME @AsterAster.
-- [Code Saturne](https://www.code-saturne.org): @archambeau2004code a parallel FVM based general purpose Computational Fluid Dynamics (CFD) software, which has been ported to SALOME c.f. @salomecfd
+- [Code Saturne](https://www.code-saturne.org): @archambeau2004code a parallel FVM based general purpose Computational Fluid Dynamics (CFD) software, which has been ported to SALOME c.f. @salomecfd.
 - [Kartos Multiphysics](https://kratosmultiphysics.github.io/Kratos/): a parallel, multi-disciplinary FEM based simulation software @kartos, which has been ported in SALOME c.f. @kartosplugin.
-- [AZTLAN platform](https://inis.iaea.org/search/searchsinglerecord.aspx?recordsFor=SingleRecord&RN=46065134): Mexican platform for analysis and design of nuclear reactors @xolocostli2022integration
+- [AZTLAN platform](https://inis.iaea.org/search/searchsinglerecord.aspx?recordsFor=SingleRecord&RN=46065134): Mexican platform for analysis and design of nuclear reactors @torres2015aztlan.
-- DRAGON5/DONJON5: @hebert2013dragon5  platforms for designing computational schemes dedicated to fission nuclear reactors for space  which has been ported to SALOME @hebert2014integration
+- DRAGON5/DONJON5: @hebert2013dragon5  platforms for designing computational schemes dedicated to fission nuclear reactors for space  which has been ported to SALOME @hebert2014integration.
 - ALAMOS: geometry and mesh designing package for neutron physics involved in nuclear reactors @tomatis2022overview.
+- SMARDDA: module for plasma interaction with complex engineered surfaces for tokomak design uses SALOME for GUI, CAD, mesh, and visualization @kos2019smiter.

 These examples make it clear, the open-source nature of SALOME encourages community contributions and adaptations for specific use cases, enhancing its reuse potential across different domains of numerical simulation.
-The following recent publications used SALOME as one of the components for their numerical simulations: molecular dynamics @biagooi2020effects, nuclear engineering @aydemir2019coupling, @zhang2021development,
+The following recent publications used SALOME as one of the components for their numerical simulations: FEM-FVM coupling @barbi2021femus, @zerkak2007lwr, molecular dynamics @biagooi2020effects, nuclear engineering @aydemir2019coupling, @zhang2021development, and aerospace @ermakov2020generation, etc.

 One of the forces of SALOME is also that we provide precompiled binaries for Linux and Windows and also a tool SAT that can assist  compilation of SALOME from scratch.
+These ready to use binaries are made available on SALOME's official website (https://www.salome-platform.org/).

 # Acknowledgements